mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 Constraint Deltas
 -----------------

 How about type-constraints?
-Well, until recent years, doing these sorts of things wasn't possible.
+Well, until this last year, doing these sorts of things wasn't possible.
 With the addition of Constraint-Kinds, we now can do many of them: